Pranjalsinha110/Netflix-Clone/README.md

 Usage
 Once the project is set up, you can explore the various features and functionalities of the Netflix Clone.
 Navigate through the different sections, interact with the dynamic content, and experience the responsive design.

+**Usage**

+Once the project is set up, you can explore the various features and functionalities of the Netflix Clone.
+Navigate through the different sections, interact with the dynamic content, and experience the responsive design.

 # Acknowledgements
 Thanks to the open-source community for their invaluable resources and support.
 Special thanks to the contributors who helped improve this project.